 There are three simple steps to determining the right cycling shoes for you:

-- Determine which pedal system your indoor cycling bikes use.
+- Determine which pedal system is on your indoor cycling bikes.

 - Find the cycling shoe that fits you best.